 Question

-Based on the rules section 9.3 (1)(e) and 9.3 (3) highlighted below a data holder would be required to keep logs of instances where CDR data has not been disclosed in reliance of an exemption from the obligation to disclose for 6 years.
+Based on rules 9.3(1)(e), 9.3(3) and 9.3(5) highlighted below a data holder would be required to keep logs of instances where CDR data has not been disclosed in reliance of an exemption from the obligation to disclose for 6 years.

 It is understood that this exemption would include where the data holder protects its system from malicious behaviour or high volumes (aligned to the NFRs) which would risk its platforms.
 Given these controls are generally performed at the first entry point to a data holder like a web application firewall (WAF), the data within these logs would be subject to the security controls of the regime.
 Does keeping the full log detail of these requests hold any value?
 At the point of capture the detail in this log cannot be tied back to a particular customer as the only thing that is present is a short lived access token which won’t have relevance to the customer until exchanged in the data holder's IDP.